Niacinamide

 Is niacinamide safe in pregnancy?

-Niacinamide is one of the few actives generally considered safe in pregnancy and breastfeeding.
+Niacinamide is one of the few actives generally considered safe in pregnancy.
 Discuss any specific concerns with your clinician.

 Found in these Danish Skin Care products